Spartan-119/financial_commission_chatbot/README.md

 ## Liability

-The creator(s) of this project disclaim any responsibility for harm, loss, or damage resulting from the use or misuse of any content within this repository.
+The creator of this project disclaims any responsibility for harm, loss, or damage resulting from the use or misuse of any content within this repository.
 Users are solely responsible for their actions and any consequences that may arise from using the information or code provided here.

 ## No Warranty